Fall In Love With Growing Cineraria

 When it comes to dwarf species, they may be slightly smaller.
 They can bloom throughout the year in moderate areas.
 They only bloom throughout the summer.

 Sunflowers, daisies, strawflowers, and ageratum are all Asteraceae (aster) family members, including these cheerful, bright, daisy-like flowers.

 Horticulturists from the British Royal Gardens identified the parent species (Pericallis cruenta and P. lanata) blooming on chilly ocean rocks overlooking the Atlantic in the Azores and Canary Islands in 1777.

 The hybrid cross of these two species has resulted in variants currently widely available in the market.

 How Long Does The Cineraria Live?

-Cineraria does not readily re-bloom after flowering, even when cultivated as a perennial in warm climates, hence in most areas, this short-lived perennial is thrown when flowering is over.
+Cineraria does not readily re-bloom after flowering, even when cultivated as a perennial in warm climates.
+Hence, this short-lived perennial is thrown away in most areas after flowering.

 You can plant the taller versions of Cineraria in the middle of a wide container and distribute the smaller plants around it.
 You will see this looks glamorous.